suewonjp/civilizer/README.md

 ### PREREQUISITES

 Java Runtime Environment (JRE)

-- Note that JRE 7 or above is needed
+- JRE 7 or higher
-- The latest JRE is recommended

 Supported platforms:

 - Linux
-    - Ubuntu/Linux Mint
-    - Other Distros (? - will work, not fully tested though)
 - OS X
-    - Mavericks
+    - Mavericks or higher
-    - Yosemite or above (? - will work, not fully tested though)
 - Windows
-    - 7/8
+    - 7/8/10 or higher
-    - 10 or above (? - will work, not fully tested though)

 Supported browsers: (note that old versions may not work correctly)